jjdblast/ml-1/README.md

-Migrate some of machine learning code from Dropbox to github, maybe also trying to write some useful packages.
+Migrate some machine learning code from Dropbox to github, maybe also trying to write some useful packages.

 # nn